yama-group/Ajirni/_APPLICATION-FLOW.md

 ## Application Flow for not registered or not signed in users

-- Home page where you can choose a category where the item you're looking for falls in.
+- Home page, where you can choose a category where the item you're looking for falls in.
 - You can search for a specific item that you are looking for to make things faster via the search engine in the navbar.
 - When category selected, all the items under this category will show up in a new page where you can choose the item you're looking for.
 - After choosing the item, the item details will show up with all the the reviews made by other users.